notghettolenny/exam_monitor/README.md

 Contributions, issues, and feature requests are welcome!

 * Fork the repo
-* Create your feature branch (`git checkout -b feature/your-feature`)
+* Create a feature branch (`git checkout -b feature/your-feature`)
-* Commit your changes
+* Commit & push your changes
-* Push to the branch (`git push origin feature/your-feature`)
 * Open a Pull Request

 ---

 ## 📬 Contact

-For questions or feedback, feel free to reach out via [GitHub Issues](https://github.com/notghettolenny/exam_monitor/issues).
+For questions or feedback, open an [issue](https://github.com/notghettolenny/exam_monitor/issues).

+---

+### 🔗 Notes

+* Make sure `yolov5s.pt` is present in the root folder.
+* Ensure your camera is properly configured if running face recognition.
+* Logs and captured photos are saved automatically during a session.

+---